10 Reasons Why Women Lose Their LibidoSexual Health

 Talk to your doctor and get treated.
 Sometimes medications used to treat these conditions can also cause a drop in libido – but not every medication does, so talk to your doctor.

-This is because testosterone is one of the hormones that makes you horny.
+This is because testosterone is one of the hormones that make you horny.

 Other medications such as antidepressants, anti-seizure meds, opioids, medical marijuana, antihistamines, and hypertensive medications can also decrease your sexual desire.
 Talk to your doctor about switching your medications if you think any are giving you a problem.
 Your healthcare provider can also potentially switch you to a non-hormonal birth control option, like the Paragard IUD.